ucl-casa-ce/OpenMV2RaspPi/README.md

 22. You can now connect to the Raspberry Pi and login.

 ## Connecting to the Raspberry Pi using your Private Key with PUTTY
-1. Open PUTTY on your computer.
+1. Open PUTTY on your computer (Windows).
 2. Set the 'Connection type' to 'SSH'.
 3. Set the 'Port' value to '22'.
 4. Enter the hostname for your Raspberry Pi device.
 If your computer is on the same local network as the device you can use the device name or SSID chosen in Raspberry Pi Imager.
 Otherwise you should use the numberic IP address.